Veterinary Technology (VT Courses)

 Grading Method: Letter Grade Only

-VT 304 Clinical Pathology & Microbiology
+VT 304 Clinical Pathology and Microbiology

 3.0 units.